HotelQuickly/WeAreHiring/README.md

 **You** - fill in this first-contact Google form

+* you can apply if
+   * you are REALLY REALLY good in the areas mentioned above
+   * you want to have some fun at work.
+No boring stuff!
+   * you are able to join us asap in the Bangkok office and on [Soi Cowboy](https://www.google.com/search?q=soi+cowboy&tbm=isch&tbo=u&sa=X)
+   * you want to help us build a superb product!
 * we'd love to see who you are and what have you been working on
 * attach brief motivation letter and your CV
 * specify which position are you applying for (can even apply for more!)